M&R Engineering -- Mechanical and Electrical Consulting Engineering Firm in Halifax, Nova Scotia -- Joins the Ranks of BPA

 Jan 17, 2024, 06:00 ET

-This is BPA's fourth transaction following an initial investment by CDPQ in 2022 to support the company's pan-Canadian strategic development plan and accelerate its growth.
-The company's entry into Atlantic Canada marks a significant milestone for BPA.
+This marks the beginning of an exciting new chapter for M&R Engineering.

-MONTREAL, Jan.
-17, 2024 /CNW/ - BPA, an engineering firm headquartered in Montreal and specializing in institutional, commercial, multi-residential, and industrial buildings, as well as sustainability, and M&R Engineering ("M&R") a consulting engineering firm with a 60-year history and strong reputation in Halifax, Nova Scotia, announced today that they are joining forces.
+HALIFAX, NS, Jan.
+17, 2024 /CNW/ - BPA an engineering firm headquartered in Montreal and specializing in institutional, commercial, multi-residential, and industrial buildings, as well as sustainability, and M&R Engineering, a mechanical and electrical consulting engineering firm with a 50-year history and strong reputation in Atlantic Canada, announced today that they are joining forces.

-Through this partnership, BPA is poised to solidify its leadership in building engineering nationwide, with the added advantage of engaging with prominent clients and securing larger-scale projects, thereby expanding the range and depth of services provided.
+This strategic partnership places a strong emphasis on nurturing enduring relationships with loyal, local clients, by expanding the range and depth of services provided, while simultaneously positioning both companies for success in wider markets and enabling nationwide service delivery.

-"By welcoming M&R and its 55 employees to the BPA team, we will increase our presence in Eastern Canada with a well-established regional force, and position ourselves to offer services in Atlantic Canada.
-BPA is a leader in building decarbonization, and the addition of M&R to our team further strengthens our ability to support our clients in the energy transition," says Patrick St–Onge, Executive Vice-President at BPA.
+"By integrating M&R and its 55 employees into the BPA team, we aim to bolster our footprint in Eastern Canada by leveraging their strong local presence, thereby positioning ourselves to provide services across Atlantic Canada," says Patrick St–Onge, Executive Vice-President at BPA.

 M&R's wealth of expertise strengthens BPA's position as a leader in building engineering.
-"This partnership is aligned with both of our strategic objectives to expand our teams and continuously increase our depth of knowledge to deliver high-quality services to our clients from coast to coast," says Dominic Latour, CEO of BPA.
-"Their extensive mechanical and electrical experience consolidates our position as a leader in the field of building decarbonization, helping to build a sustainable future," concludes Mr. Latour.
+"This partnership perfectly aligns with our strategic goals of team expansion and ongoing enhancement of our expertise, enabling us to consistently deliver top-tier services to clients nationwide," says Dominic Latour, CEO of BPA.
+M&R's extensive mechanical and electrical experience consolidates our position as a leader in the field of building decarbonization, helping to build a sustainable future," concludes Mr. Latour.

 United by shared values of integrity, collaboration, and excellence, BPA and M&R are driven by a client-centric approach to projects.
-This alliance is anticipated to bolster both companies' capabilities, allowing them to maintain their commitment to quality service while broadening their impact and presence in the industry.
+This strategic move is anticipated to bolster both companies' capabilities, allowing them to maintain their commitment to quality service while broadening their impact and presence in the industry.

+"We have collaborated on several projects with BPA in the past and this new relationship gives us the capacity to pursue larger projects as a strong, tightly knit team.
+It allows us to provide niche services that we currently do not offer to our local clients and to give our established clients the confidence we have the capacity to service their projects to the same level we always have," explains Mike Myatt, Partner at M&R.

 All employees, including senior leaders of M&R and BPA will remain employed with BPA.
-The transaction amounts to several millions of dollars.
-Details are confidential.
+Details of the transaction are confidential.

+This is BPA's fourth transaction following an initial investment by CDPQ in 2022 to support the company's pan-Canadian strategic development plan and accelerate its growth.

 BPA is an engineering firm specialized in buildings for the institutional, commercial, multi-residential and industrial markets.
 Employees across Canada provide expertise in mechanical, electrical, and structural engineering, sustainable development, energy efficiency, building science, telecommunications, security, building automation, acoustics, food services and commissioning.
 To find out more about BPA, visit bpa.ca.